afollestad/ulfberht/README.md

 Since `LoginComponent` is being injected, _and_ because it's marked as being in `LOGIN_SCOPE`, it will automatically destroy itself when `LoginActivity` is destroyed.

+---

+### ViewModels

+On Android, injecting AndroidX `ViewModel`'s is supported.
+You don't have to do anything special, just inject the `ViewModel` as you would inject anything else.

+However, you can only inject a `ViewModel` into an `androidx.fragment.app.Fragment` or `androidx.fragment.app.FragmentActivity` (includes `AppCompatActivity` and descendants).
+Why?
+Internally, Ulfberht's generated code delegates through `ViewModelProviders` which must attach to an Activity or Fragment.